Achieving your career aspirations – top tips for newly qualified professionals

 Now that you've finally qualified, you may be wondering what's next.
-Sophie Randles, Head of Practice at Rutherford Cross, shares her top tips for newly-qualified professionals.
+Gillian Donaldson at Rutherford Cross shares her top tips for newly-qualified professionals.

 The effort and determination required to become a qualified chartered accountant are considerable, and newly-qualified professionals should be congratulated on their achievements.
 However, the reality is that for these newly-qualified accountants, the hard work is far from over.

 Many of those who get into the accountancy profession do so with clear career ambitions; to make partner at one of the accountancy firms, or land the role of CFO for a SME or global business, perhaps.
 What is sometimes not so clear is exactly how to get there.

 Below we discuss some of the key things accountants can do throughout their careers to ensure that they are on track to achieve their career aspirations.

 Define your goal

 Success requires focus, and focus requires a set goal.
-The earlier in your career you can define what success looks like for you, the more likely you are to achieve it.
+What does success look like to you?
 Once you have done your research and defined your goal, understand that achieving it will require hard work and an element of sacrifice.

 Work with a mentor

 Building a strong network of peers, senior colleagues, and advisors can be hugely beneficial to your career progression.
 Sharing experiences and challenges can help you shape your career journey, and may also open doors to new career opportunities.
 The networks available via professional accounting bodies such as ICAS are amongst the strongest in the world and newly-qualified accountants should make the most of them by attending relevant events and staying abreast of global industry news and opportunities.